 Project ID Project Name Brief Project Description Initial Screening Results Fed-12965 Modification of the Pearl River Navigation Structure to Restore Spawning Habitat for Gulf Sturgeon The primary goal for this project is to increase the number of Gulf sturgeon in the Pearl River Basin.
 The objective is to remove two low head dams associated with the USACE Pearl River Navigation Project (PRNP) that currently block access to sturgeon spawning habitat and restrict reproductive success.
-Screened out because it is not located in the Barataria Basin or does not directly benefit the Barataria Basin Fed-11973 Dock and Sea Wall Reef Ball® Habitat For Phase 1 of this project, Reef Innovations would provide a crew to survey public docks and piers determine suitability for the individual areas for enhancement.
+Screened out because it is not located in the Barataria Basin or does not directly benefit the Barataria Basin Fed-11973 Dock and Sea Wall Reef Ball®For Phase 1 of this project, Reef Innovations would provide a crew to survey public docks and piers determine suitability for the individual areas for enhancement.
 Reef innovations will develop a site plan for each deployment based on the site criteria and deploy the units to maximize structural protection and species recruitment.
 Phase II, expands this program to private property owners following the criteria used for public docks and seawalls.
 Screened out because it is not located in the Barataria Basin or does not directly benefit the Barataria Basin Fed-11967 Channel Marker Reef Ball Micro- Habitats Deployment of a Reef Ball ® on each channel marker would provide increased micro habitat for finfish and invertebrate recruitment throughout the Gulf of Mexico.
 For this project, a crew of 3 workers could work their way across the state or region installing the micro habitats over a period of 3 to 10 years, or the units and deployment training could be supplied to the individual county for implementation.
 Screened out because it is not located in the Barataria Basin or does not directly benefit the Barataria Basin Fed-11965 Reef Innovations Reef Ball Regional Production Sites The Reef Ball Regional Production Site is designed, to create local jobs, and reduce the overall cost of production and delivery of reef modules thus becoming more cost efficient.
 Rather than numerous projects having to handle the purchases of product, they would be allotted a portion of the production from the RPS.
 Screened out because it is not located in the Barataria Basin or does not directly benefit the Barataria Basin Fed-12837 Pelagic Longline Gear and Vessel Transition Program in the Gulf of Mexico The program will provide fishermen with selective alternatives to PLL, including green stick gear and swordfish buoy gear, as well as training and financial assistance to help them learn to fish and optimize application of these gears in the Gulf of Mexico.
-Screened out because project does not focus on restoring wetlands, coastal, and nearshore habitats in the Barataria Basin Fed-12917 Large-scale tagging program to understand post-release mortality, migration, and understand post-release understand post-relea Screened out because it is not located in the Barataria Basin project or does not focus on restoring wetlands, coastal, and nearshore habitats in the Barataria Basin
+Screened out because project does not focus on restoring wetlands, coastal, and nearshore habitats in the Barataria Basin Fed-12917 Large-scale tagging program to understand post-release mortality, migration, and movement in highly migratory and coastal migratory fish species This project will investigate the level of post-release mortality from commercial and recreational fisheries in HMS and CMS by using pop- up satellite tags (i.e., survivorship tags) specifically developed to study species survival after release from fishing gears.
+Species targeted for this effort will be adult individuals of bluefin tuna, yellowfin tuna, and blue marlin for HMS, and mahi-mahi for CMS.
+Screened out because it is not located in the Barataria Basin project or does not focus on restoring wetlands, coastal, and nearshore habitats in the Barataria Basin